Madeleine Dean: 2020

 Dean ran for reelection and defeated the Republican nominee, military veteran and political commentator Kathy Barnette, with 59.5% of the vote to Barnette's 40.5%.

 2022

 Dean stood for re-election in 2022, but her district was mostly unchanged by redistricting.
 Dean faced Republican nominee Christian Nascimento, a vice president of product at Comcast and former Methacton School Board president, and won 61.3% of the vote.

 Tenure

-On January 12, 2021, Dean was named a manager for the second impeachment of Donald Trump.
+On January 12, 2021, Dean was named an impeachment manager (prosecutor) for the second impeachment trial of Donald Trump.